erewok/talks/monads_for_fp_talk_2017/talk.md

 "Whether a pure language (with monadic effects) is ultimately the best way to write programs is still an open question, but it certainly is a radical and elegant attack on the challenge of programming, and it was that combination of power and beauty that motivated the designers.
 In retrospect, therefore, perhaps the biggest single benefit of laziness is not laziness per se, but rather that **laziness kept us pure**, and thereby motivated a great deal of productive work on monads and encapsulated state."

 from "History of Haskell"

+## What Can Other (non-FP) Languages Learn from Monads

+- They're probably already using them.
+- Difference of terminology ("Maybe Monad" vs "andThen", "futures" and "callbacks").
+- Mathematical terms link coding concepts to scholarship for the same ideas present in Mathematics.

 ## Closing Points